 As a reed begins to wear out, a trimmer will cut off the tip of the reed, and it can often restore some of its strength.
-It also works for reeds that feel just a little soft from new.
+It also works for reeds that feel just a little soft when new.
 Because it shortens the reed, the cane will become proportionately thicker at the tip and therefore feel harder again.
 It can prolong the life of the reed or repair a slightly damaged tip.
 However, this procedure can only be used successfully once or twice.

-To be able to use more of your reeds or to prolong the life of your reeds should try to learn the art of reed scraping.
+To be able to use more of your reeds or to prolong the life of your reeds you should try to learn the art of reed scraping.